carlosevia/carlosevia.github.io/index.md

 # Carlos Evia, PhD

 Hi!
-I am an associate professor of Communication at Virginia Tech.
+I am a professor of Communication at Virginia Tech.
 Here are some links about the work I do in and out of GitHub.

 - [My "official" website](http://carlosevia.com/)
 - [My page at the Virginia Tech College of Liberal Arts and Human Sciences](https://liberalarts.vt.edu/departments-and-schools/department-of-communication/faculty/carlos-evia.html)